forrestxu123/Android-Framework-System-Design/quality/crash.md

   - SIGSEGV (Segmentation Fault)
   - SIGSTKFLT (Stack Fault)

-  From the example code provided above, we can also see that most crashes on the native side (C/C++) are related to improper memory handling.
+  Most crashes on the native side (C/C++) are related to improper memory handling.
+See some example code provided above.
 To support users in analyzing crashes and memory issues, Android loads liblinker, debugged library, and libAsan (Android 8.1+) when the app is started.
 This loading occurs as part of the Android runtime environment and aims to enhance debugging and analysis capabilities during runtime.
    - liblinker: A part of the Android runtime environment responsible for dynamic linking, loading, and unloading of shared libraries.
    - Debugged Library: When loaded, it provides additional debugging information, aiding developers in identifying and resolving issues during runtime.
    - libAsan (Android 8.1+): libAsan (AddressSanitizer) is a memory error detector tool that helps identify memory-related issues such as buffer overflows, use-after-free, and other memory corruptions at runtime, providing enhanced runtime debugging capabilities.

-  When an ASan issue or crash occurs, the kernel will provide detailed information about the problem, including the location in the code where the issue happened, the type of issue (e.g., buffer overflow), and other relevant details.
+  When an ASan issue or crash occurs, the kernel and ASan tool provides detailed information about the problem, including the location in the code where the issue happened, the type of issue (e.g., buffer overflow), and other relevant details.
 This information is valuable for developers to identify and fix bugs that could lead to crashes or other unexpected behavior.
 We will discuss this information in the next section.
-This section focuses on how the information of ASan issues or crashes is collected.
+This section focuses on how the information of ASan issues or crashes is collected (To simplify, we call it a crash issue here).
 Here is the main workflow related to this topic:
+  - Triggle crash issue handling:
+    The kernel triggers a crash signal or ASan triggers a memory issue.
+It causes the current app to use the debuggerd_signal_handler() method in the debugged library to handle crash issue information.
+  - Create debuggerd dispatch pseudo thread to transfer crash issue information to the crashdump process:
+    The debuggerd_signal_handler() method creates the debuggerd_dispatch_pseudo_thread.
+The debuggerd_dispatch_pseudo_thread creates the crashdump process and passes crash issue information to crashdump using a Pipe.
+  - Log handling:
+    The crashdump uses UDS to send crash issue information to tombstoned daemon for logging and also send it to AMS for logging.
+  - AMS Crash Handling:
+    AMS has a NativeCrashListener thread started at the System Server launch stage.
+It creates a UDS socket to observe the crash from the crashdump process.
+If it receives crash issue information from the crashdump process, it creates a NativeCrashReport thread and calls handleApplicationCrashInner() for further handling.
+  - DropManagerService creates crash log information.
+    Similar to the handling in Java code, the crash log is put into the /data/drop folder.

-We can also utilize Debugged and libAsan for our native Daemon development if necessary.
+See the native side of the above diagram for more detail.
+Please note that the above workflow is available only for Android apps.
+However, we can also utilize Debugged and libAsan for our native Daemon development if necessary.

 1、如何捕获崩溃（比如c++常见的野指针错误或是内存读写越界，当发生这些情况时程序不是异常退出了吗，我们如何捕获它呢）